-Amsel completed his graduate studies under Marin Alsop at the Peabody Conservatory, where he served as her graduate assistant while earning his master’s degree in orchestral conducting.
-He was also appointed choir master and assistant conductor of the opera theatre and choruses, leading performances of Donizetti’sL’elisir d’amore and Massenet’s Chérubin.
-He has worked closely with Larry Rachleff, Cristian Măcelaru, Miguel Harth-Bedoya, and Tito Muñoz and has participated in masterclasses with Hannu Lintu, David Zinman, Hugh Wolff, David Effron and Nicholas McGegan.
-He holds degrees from the New England Conservatory and The University of Texas at Austin.
+Amsel spent three seasons as Conducting Fellow and Assistant Conductor of the Fort Worth Symphony Orchestra, and was selected for the Aspen Conducting Academy for two consequive years, and returned in 2022 as faculty and Assistant Conductor.
+He has led the orchestras at the Aspen Music Festival, National Repertory Orchestra, Round Top Music Festival and the Philadelphia International Music Festival.
+Amsel completed his graduate studies under Marin Alsop at the Peabody Conservatory, serving as her graduate assistant while earning his master's in orchestral conducting.
+He has worked closely with Larry Rachleff, Miguel Harth-Bedoya, and Tito Muñoz, Robert Spano, Patrick Summers, and has participated in masterclasses with Hannu Lintu, David Zinman, Hugh Wolff, David Effron, and Nicholas McGegan.
+He holds additional degrees from the New England Conservatory and The University of Texas at Austin.

 During his free time, Amsel is a wine, biking, architecture, and Golden Retriever aficionado.